ruby-git/ruby-git/README.md

 git 2.0.0 is available as a pre-release version for testing!
 Please give it a try.

+**JRuby on Windows is not yet supported by the 2.x release line.
+Users running JRuby on Windows should continue to use the 1.x release line.**

 The changes coming in this major release include:

 * Create a policy of supported Ruby versions to support only non-EOL Ruby versions